 One thing we have learned through our broad experience is that there is no such thing as a routine petition, and it can not be assumed that any petition – no matter how well documented or supported – will be approved.
 Engaging valued foreign national team members in the green card process will give them peace of mind and will provide you, the employer, with an opportunity to maintain or begin their employment at your organization.

 During the PERM process, you will be required to show there are no minimally qualified US workers ready, willing, and able to fill the offered position.
 From start to finish, the PERM process takes between 10 months and a year.
 The Department of Labor is continuing to update PERM requirements due to COVID-19 work at home orders, and we are not seeing significant disruptions to the process at this time.
 If you have questions about the PERM process, we are happy to offer complimentary consultations.
 Once the PERM process is complete, many employees are eligible to file their I-140 and I-485 applications concurrently.
-All employee will move into the I-140 process, but those that can file a concurrent I-485 Application have the ability to secure an Employment Authorization Document (EAD) with that filing while they wait out the completion of the green card process.
+All employees will move into the I-140 process, but those that can file a concurrent I-485 Application have the ability to secure an Employment Authorization Document (EAD) with that filing while they wait out the completion of the green card process.
 This EAD allows that individual to continue or begin employment with your organization and continue in that employment until completion of the green card process.
 Once the green card is issued, this US Lawful Permanent Resident Status will provide the individual with continued authorization to work for you.

 Other H-1B Visa Alternatives